itsmeow/ClaimIt/README.md

    * `claimit.command.claimit.help.command`
    * `claimit.command.claimit.help.userconfig`

-The list of admin permissions:
+The list of non default admin permissions:

    * `claimit.admin` - Required for all of the below, allows enabling admin mode via `/claimit admin`
    * `claimit.claim.manage.others` - This grants the ability to bypass protections as admin. **This is also required for most "claim.*.others" permissions**

+The list of default admin permissions (these require one of the above, but are default.
+You can set these to false to block a specific one):
    * `claimit.command.claimit.claim.manage.others` - View manage dialog for other's claims as admin
    * `claimit.command.claimit.claim.delete.others` - Allow deleting other's claims as admin
    * `claimit.command.claimit.claim.deleteall.others` - Allow deleting all of another's claims as admin